Cyfrin/foundry-full-course-cu/README.md

 [⭐️ Blockchain Basics Course](https://updraft.cyfrin.io/courses/blockchain-basics)

-## What is a Blockchain?
+# Blockchain Basics Section 1: What is a Blockchain?
 What does a blockchain do?

 _[⌨️  What is a Blockchain?](https://updraft.cyfrin.io/courses/blockchain-basics/basics/what-is-a-blockchain)_